eviltester/thingifier/challenger/src/main/resources/content/apichallenges/solutions/authorization/post-secret-note-401-403.md

 ---
 date:  2021-07-25T09:15:00Z
 title: API Challenges Solution For - POST Unauthorised 401 403
-description: How to solve API challenge 35 and 36 - fail to amend the secret note with a POST request and receive 401 and 403 status codes
+description: How to solve API challenge - fail to amend the secret note with a POST request and receive 401 and 403 status codes
 ---

-How to complete the Unauthorised POST secret note challenges, which return status codes of 401 and 403 and fail to amend the secret note.
+# How to complete the Unauthorised POST secret note challenges

+When unauthorized, the API Challenge API will return status codes of 401 and 403 and fail to amend the secret note.

 ## 	POST Amend Secret Note Challenge